Or, perhaps IoT sounds all well and good, but you’re wary of the obstacles you may face implementing IoT, such as cybersecurity.

 Managing IoT implementations

 Because IoT can utterly transform some existing business processes, it is best to take a change-management approach to all IoT projects — big and small.
-The small projects give you practice for the big ones — those that definitely require you to manage change effectively — and help to create a change-ready culture so those big changes don’t hurt as bad.
+The small projects give you practice for the big ones — those that definitely requires you to manage change effectively — and help to create a change-ready culture so those big changes don’t hurt as bad.
 A change management approach also helps you to unearth and address concerns, such as cost, privacy, and/or cybersecurity.

 Our preferred change management approach has six stages: